theobald-software/theobald-software.github.io/_includes/_content/en/parametrization/parametrization-via-variables.md

 4. Open the SSIS variables window and add an SSIS variable with the same name, but without the @-symbol (3).
 ![Variables](/img/content/xis/xis_vars.png){:class="img-reagierend"}
 5. Make sure to select the correct data type.
 In this case set the data type to *String*.
-6. Use the variable by entering values directly into the *Value* field or by assigning values in SSIS. <br>
+6. Use the variable by entering values directly into the *Value* field or by assigning dynamic values in SSIS. <br>

 ******
 #### Related Links